-I was pleasantly surprised to find out that Uberspace π now has lots of precompiled extensions for PostgreSQL π.
-And among them is PostGIS πΊοΈ!
-There’s also a dedicated section in the installation manual.
-That’s pretty handy, if you want to store spatial data in your database.
+I was pleasantly surprised to find out that Uberspace 🚀 now has lots of precompiled extensions for PostgreSQL 🐘.
+And among them is PostGIS 🗺️!
+There's also a dedicated section in the installation manual.
+That's pretty handy, if you want to store spatial data in your database.
 But how do you import spatial data?
-You can’t always rely on shp2pgsql
+You can't always rely on shp2pgsql.
+We need some proper ogr2ogr.
+We need GDAL!

 Here are the steps to install GDAL on Uberspace 7.
 This is heavily based on Alex Bilz' tutorial, but updated for recent versions, especially of Proj and GDAL itself.